 Debriding Burns with Enzymes

-The removal of the eschar in the above cases (called debridement) is generally done through surgery but it has the disadvantage of removing quite a bit of healthy tissue as well and this can affect the overall appearance of the wound after it has healed.
+The removal of the eschar in the above cases (called debridement) is generally done through surgery.
+Still, it has the disadvantage of removing quite a bit of healthy tissue, which can affect the overall appearance of the wound after it has healed.
 In addition, a donor site on the individual must be selected and used to cover the debrided burn.
-This is further debilitating and unsightly, and may not be able to be done well if a great deal of burn surface area of the body is involved.Nonsurgical Debridement
+This is further debilitating and unsightly and may not be done well if a great deal of burn surface area of the body is involved.Nonsurgical Debridement

 This technique has some advantages, however.
 It is simple and relatively inexpensive when compared to surgery.
-It also does not cause as much loss of healthy tissue as happens with surgical methods.
-After this type of debridement, the usual process is one of re-building tissue and skin spontaneously.
+It also does not cause as much healthy tissue loss as surgical methods.
+After this type of debridement, the usual process is re-building tissue and skin spontaneously.
 Even so, there are complications of infection and poor appearance to consider.Enzymatic Debridement

 This type of debridement can be beneficial because it avoids surgery and is quicker than simply letting the eschar fall off.
 It has been used in the past; for example, papain was used in the 1940s for burn care when added with urea and chlorophyll.
 It is still in use in other parts of the world but requires a daily application of ointment or cream for as much as three weeks.
-Acids were used in the 1960s but were not found to be better than surgical excision of burn wounds.
+Acids were used in the 1960s but were not better than surgical excision of burn wounds.

 The newest product on the market is derived from bromelain extracts.
 It has been studied in pigs and has been found to preserve vital tissue (or potentially vital tissue) and works faster than other enzymes, often within a few hours.
-In one study, 15 percent of wounds treated this way still needed some surgical debridement but it is still better than the 62 percent need for additional surgery with initial non-surgical management.
+In one study, 15 percent of wounds treated this way still needed some surgical debridement.
+However, it is still better than the 62 percent need for additional surgery with initial nonsurgical management.Sacramento Burn Injury Lawyer